 (b) If any representations, conditions or warranties are considered to be of importance to you, you should ask that they be incorporated in the Engagement Letter before it is accepted by you.
 These Terms of Engagement, and the Engagement Letter, constitute the whole of the Agreement covering our relationship, and MBA will not be liable for any statements, representations, or warranties (written or oral) which are not expressly contained in these documents.
 All warranties which may otherwise be implied by statute, common law, or custom are (subject to clause 13) expressly excluded.

 (c) You agree that in respect of any liability sustained by you in relation to this Agreement:

 - any loss or damage suffered by you (whether direct indirect or consequential), including (without limitation) liability for any negligent act, omission or misrepresentation by MBA, shall be limited to the amount of professional fees paid to us in respect of the Services to which the claim relates.
 You agree to release MBA from all claims to the extent that MBA’s liability exceeds this amount;

 - to the extent that any loss or damage suffered by you is due to an act, omission, negligence, fault or lack of care on your part or on the part of any person for whom you are responsible, MBA is not liable for the loss or damage;

-- If MBA is liable for a breach of any warranty implied by section 74 of the Trade Practices Act 1974, in respect of Services not of a kind ordinarily acquired for personal, domestic or household use or consumption, our liability under that section is limited to the supply of the Services again or the payment of the cost of having the Services supplied again, whichever we, in our absolute discretion, elect; and
+- If MBA is liable for a breach of any warranty implied by the Competition and Consumer Act (2010) in respect of Services not of a kind ordinarily acquired for personal, domestic or household use or consumption, our liability is limited to the supply of the Services again or the payment of the cost of having the Services supplied again, whichever we, in our absolute discretion, elect; and

 - MBA will not be liable for any losses, claims, expenses, actions, demands, damages, liabilities or any other proceedings arising out of reliance on any information which is false, misleading or incomplete.